Skip to Main Content

 Hungry for change?
 Put the power of food co-ops on your plate and grow your local food economy.
 Food has become ground-zero in our efforts to increase awareness of how our choices impact the world.
 Yet while we have begun to transform our communities and dinner plates, the most authoritative strand of the food web has received surprisingly little attention: the grocery store--the epicenter of our food-gathering ritual.
 Through penetrating analysis and inspiring stories and examples of American and Canadian food co-ops, Grocery Story makes a compelling case for the transformation of the grocery store aisles as the emerging frontier in the local and good food movements.
 Author Jon Steinman: Deconstructs the food retail sector and the shadows cast by corporate giants Makes the case for food co-ops as an alternative Shows how co-ops spur the creation of local food-based economies and enhance low-income food access.
 Grocery Storyis for everyone who eats.
 Whether you strive to eat more local and sustainable food, or are in support of community economic development, Grocery Story will leave you hungry to join the food co-op movement in your own community.

-Food and Society by
+Food and Society by Mark Gibson (Editor)

 Call Number: ONLINE